 In short, reality has a true nature and if we use mental prosthetics (like mathematical models and computer simulations) we can, in theory, get it just right.
 But our intuitive understanding is severly limited and starts to sweat once we go beyond simple narratives (partial derivatives over a single variable).
 Any narrative straightforward and compressible enough to comfortable fit in our minds is going to be very partial.**

 The only way press on without denial or loss of hope is to gather more partials, keep them on file and train yourself to switch between them so quickly that you can simulate something approaching a complete model.
 This approach isn’t sexy and you’ll go without that rush of clarity that Atlas Shrugged or Das Kapital offers the precocious teenager with a left- or right wing temperament awaiting ignition, as well as that comfortably detached smugness that comes with being a lazy relativist.
-To me it’s the only defensible choice.
+But to me it’s the only defensible choice.

 There are degrees of partiality.
 The “circle” and “square” narratives above are about equally true.
 I could also pick out three arbitrary dots, draw a triangle and declare it a valid signal.
 The lazy relativist just grants this (in theory), but we all understand on some level that the triangle narrative is more contorted, more partial and less true than the others.
 How do we make this difference clearer?
 I really don’t know.
 I don’t think anyone knows.
 It’s really hard.
 Philosophers seem to have given up (personal impression) on what I think is their most important task.